Skip to main content

 • the Leader of a Minority Party.

-The reimbursement of travel costs is not available to candidates who are employed under the Members of Parliament (Staff) Act 1984 (MOP(S) Act).
+The reimbursement of travel costs is not available to candidates who are already employed under the Members of Parliament (Staff) Act 1984 (MOP(S) Act).

 Costs covered